nengkya/push_back/readme.md

 printf does not move the cursor to the new line by default,
 puts moves the cursor to the new line by default.
 <br>
+facebook matthew imtiaz flush simply allows you to control when the buffer is flushed to the console, this happens automatically and doesn't need to be done explicitly.
+It does not need to be called in this situation
 [malloc char *](https://csnotes.medium.com/malloc-in-c-for-int-and-char-c3677b857b65])
 <br>
 ```$ git --rebase origin master```